Indian cricket team in Bangladesh in 2026

-The India cricket team was scheduled to tour Bangladesh in August 2025 to play the Bangladesh cricket team.
-The tour would consist of three One Day International (ODI) and three Twenty20 Internationals (T20I) matches.
+The India cricket team is scheduled to tour Bangladesh in September 2026 to play the Bangladesh cricket team.
+The tour will consist of three One Day International (ODI) and three Twenty20 Internationals (T20I) matches.
 This would be the first-ever bilateral T20I series between two sides held in Bangladesh.
-In April 2025, the Bangladesh Cricket Board (BCB) confirmed the fixtures for the tour, as a part of the 2025 home international season.
+In January 2026, the Bangladesh Cricket Board (BCB) confirmed the fixtures for the tour, as a part of the 2026 home international season.

+The series was scheduled to played in August 2025.
 However, in July 2025, the series was postponed to September 2026.
+In January 2026, BCB announced the new fixtures of the tour.